GoogleChrome/web.dev/src/site/content/en/learn/accessibility/test-manual/index.md

 * May be difficult to repeat at scale
 * Require more accessibility expertise to run tests and interpret the results

-Let's compare what accessibility can currently be detected by an automated tool, versus elements and details that won't be detected.
+Let's compare what accessibility elements and details can currently be detected by an automated tool, versus those that won't be detected.

 <div class="table-wrapper scrollbar">
   <table data-alignment="top" >